By Jeffrey Stacey

 As this is new and uncertain territory for the U.S., there are no guardrails in place to guide the country back to a sure path out of this predicament.
 In fact, correcting course is even more unlikely given the fact that the primary impediment may be the president himself, with confirmed reports that additional national security and policy aides may soon be leaving the White House due to the President making foreign policy decisions in such an uninhibited manner.

 It would appear that the UK and U.S. are unlikely to sort out their internal difficulties any time soon.
 And now Donald Trump will in fact summit with Vladimir Putin, just across the border from Russia.
 This week’s NATO summit narrowly avoided turning out to be a disaster, but nonetheless served to undermine the West further.
 Therefore, if the allies—the “best of the rest”— do not get their act together and work collectively based on a well-formulated strategy to deal with the multi-pronged threats to the West, a lonely harrowing world it will be, for Europe and for the U.S.

-This article was originally published on the Duck Of Minerva.
-For the original click here.
+This article was originally published on the Duck Of Minerva and was republished with permission.
+For the original, click here.

 Disclaimer: The ideas expressed in this article reflect the author’s views and not necessarily the views of The Big Q.